veit/python-basics-tutorial/docs/test/pytest/markers.rst

 -------------------------------

 Markers can be used in conjunction with fixtures, plugins and hook functions.
-The built-in markers require parameters, while the custom markers we have used so far do not require parameters.
+The built-in markers require :term:`parameters <Parameter>`, while the custom markers we have used so far do not require parameters.
 Let’s create a new marker called ``num_items`` that we can pass to the ``items_db`` fixture.
 The ``items_db`` fixture currently cleans up the database for each test that wants to use it:

 .. code-block:: python